Ultraplot/ultraplot/docs/why.rst

 Limitation
 ----------

-In matplotlib, it can be difficult to draw `~matplotlib.figure.Figure.legend`\ s along the outside of subplots.
+In matplotlib, it can be difficult to draw :func:`~matplotlib.figure.Figure.legend`\ s along the outside of subplots.
 Generally, you need to position the legend manually and tweak the spacing to make room for the legend.

-Also, `~matplotlib.figure.Figure.colorbar`\ s drawn along the outside of subplots with e.g. ``fig.colorbar(..., ax=ax)`` need to "steal" space from the parent subplot.
+Also, :func:`~matplotlib.figure.Figure.colorbar`\ s drawn along the outside of subplots with e.g. ``fig.colorbar(..., ax=ax)`` need to "steal" space from the parent subplot.
 This can cause asymmetry in figures with more than one subplot.
 It is also generally difficult to draw "inset" colorbars in matplotlib and to generate outer colorbars